ppy/osu-wiki/news/2022-08-25-changes-to-osu-taiko-sr-and-pp.md

 ### Colour

-The old colour system detected the frequency of colour changes and had penalties for specific repeated patterns, while the new colour system evaluates all patterns using a compression algorithm, and adds those patterns to a dictionary.
+The old colour system detected the frequency of colour changes and had penalties for specific repeated patterns, while the new colour system encodes all patterns using a compression algorithm that describes them using as little information as possible.

 The idea is that the more information that is needed to describe a pattern, the harder it is.
-Therefore, maps with a large variety of patterns (large pattern dictionary in the code) will be evaluated as being harder.
+Therefore, maps with a large variety of patterns will be evaluated as being harder.

-This dictionary also has a "memory" of the patterns used.
-If a known pattern reappears later in the map, its difficulty will scale according to how long ago it last appeared in the map, which means repeated patterns close together are nerfed.
+Furthermore, if the same pattern reappears multiple times in a map, its difficulty will scale according to how long ago it last appeared in the map, which means repeated patterns close together are nerfed.

 ### PP rework